xthing/basic_blog/README.md

 Things you may want to cover:

-*Cchanges made to css under app/assets/stylesheets for posts and practices.
+*Changes made to css under app/assets/stylesheets for posts and practices.
+Using Bootstrap styling on post pages.

-* System dependencies
+* Requires Bootstrap gem, JQuery,

-* Configuration
+* Configuration : Passwords are kept in C:\local_sites\rails_sites\tech_talent_blog\app\assets\config\access eyes_only.rb

-* Database creation
+* Database creation under model

-* Database initialization
+* Database initialization manual at db:migrate

-* How to run the test suite
+* How to run the test suite : no current tests

 * Services (job queues, cache servers, search engines, etc.)